gkelting/business-applications/README.md

 Reads in grades input by the user, then computes and displays their average.

 # Project 3
 Prompts the user for minimum grades to receive a letter grade, then asks for a student's grade.
-The program will display the letter grade of the student according to the user's grading levels
+The program will display the letter grade of the student according to the user's grading levels.

 # Project 4
 Prompts the user for the salary or hourly wage, then determines their weekly pay.